Debt or Retirement: A Modern Day Sophie’s Choice

-Jamie Dimon, CEO of JP Morgan, spoke at a financial conference two weeks ago and said some interesting things.
-One thing that stuck out for me was his comment about American consumer health.
+Jamie Dimon, CEO of JP Morgan, spoke at a financial conference once and said some interesting things.
+One thing that stuck out for me, all this time later, was his comment about American consumer health.
 He said we’re doing great in terms of debt.
-That’s what he said; what he meant was Americans are paying off their debts, and his vacations, at a steady pace.
+That’s what he said.
+What he meant was Americans are paying off their debts, and his vacations, at a steady pace.
 Banks track all kinds of metrics when it comes to consumer debt; however, the most important is months paid.
 Banks do not want you to default – best case scenario for them is when you pay the minimum payment for the life of the loan.
 A $5,000 credit card bill, at 18% and just paying the minimum payment, will take nearly 23 years to pay off and you’ll pay an additional $6900 in interest on top of the original balance.
 Ouch!

 Because debt is such a huge financial killer, it tends to be a pretty common question asked by my friends.
 Usually, it comes with many parts – like, “how do I pay off debt AND save for retirement?”
 It’s a valid question.
+It generally looks like you have one option: debt OR retirement.
 It can seem impossible to save for retirement or even a tiny emergency fund when you have revolving credit card debt at 18% looming over your head.
-So, here’s my method.
+So, here’s some food for thought.

 A budget is the single most important tool for financial health and they’re easier than ever to make now.
 Google Sheets has an easy to use Monthly Budget template, built through Excel, that you can access for free and it autosaves to your Cloud if you have a Gmail account.
 I personally find that manually entering line items each month (I do it two or three times a month) and comparing it against my budget is the best way for me to stay on track.
 It forces me to visually, and physically, acknowledge my spending habits.
 If you’re a little less enthusiastic about your finances, there are many apps out there for you to use.
 Mint is probably the most recognizable; however, Wally and HomeBudget also score highly among user reviews.
 Side note, I’ve never used these products and cannot vouch for their usability – I use Excel and track my own budget.